jsiek/deduce/README.md

 	}

 There are two clauses in this definition, one for the `empty` alternative and another for the `node` alternative.
-The first clause says that length of an empty list is `0`.
-The second clause says that the length of a list of the form `node(n, next)` is one more than the length of `next`.
+One can think of the clauses as pattern-matching on the union's alternatives.
+In the second clause, the pattern `node(n, next)` includes two pattern variables `n` and `next` that bind the two sub-parts of the node.
+The expression after the `=` specified the return value of the function.
+The clause `empty` says that the length is `0`.
+The second clause says that the length is one plus the length of the rest of the linked list.
 Note that the recursive call `length(next)` is allowed because `next` is a sub-part of `node(n, next)`.

 Deduce supports generic functions, so we can generalize `length` to